LuizPitaAlmeida/image_caption_generator/executable_papers/exploring-image-caption-generator-using-convolutional-neural-networks-and-moderns-natural-language-processing-models.nextjournal.md

 ## Materials and Methods

+In this section we describe the materials such as data and programming language used, and adopted methodology.

 ### Programing Language

 For this project we are using the Python 3 language with the Pytorch 1.3 library.
 Pytorch is an open source machine learning framework designed to accelerate research prototyping.
 In the last years together with TensorFlow is the most used framework for deep learning.